nirv-ai/docs/nomad/README.md

 ## review logs of containers initialized by nomad
 dockerlogs
+dockerlogs-kill # cleanup when finished

 ## on error run
-get status job jobName # includes all allocationIds get status loc allocationId # in event of deployment failure get status clients # see client nodes and there ids dockerlogs # following docker logs of all running containers
+get status stacks # all stacks get status stack stackName # includes all allocationIds get status loc allocationId # in event of deployment failure get status clients # see client nodes and there ids dockerlogs # following docker logs of all running containers